Customer.io vs HubSpot

 $150/seat/month

 Mandatory onboarding fees apply: $3,000 for Marketing Hub Professional, $7,000 for Marketing Hub Enterprise.
-A hidden cost: when subscribing to multiple Hubs at different tiers, all Core Seats are billed at the rate of the highest tier.
-HubSpot's permanent free CRM tier, with unlimited contacts and no time limit, provides a genuine entry point.
+When subscribing to multiple Hubs at different tiers, all Core Seats are billed at the rate of the highest tier.
+HubSpot's permanent free CRM tier provides a genuine no-cost entry point.

-ZoomInfo uses custom-quoted pricing based on seats and credits with no publicly listed prices.
+ZoomInfo pricing is free to start with consumption credits based on usage.
 ZoomInfo Lite offers permanent free access to the B2B database with 10 monthly export credits, plus a 7-day free trial of the full platform.
-ZoomInfo is premium-priced, but the ROI data is documented: Snowflake achieved 200% higher conversion rates on ZoomInfo-scored accounts, and Seismic saved 11.5 hours per week per seller.
+ZoomInfo's ROI outcomes are documented: Smartsheet achieved 84% MQL increase using ZoomInfo's data and marketing platform alongside their existing stack.

 Integration ecosystems show different stages of maturity